sejal-jagtap/de_sql_guidebook/README.md

 ORDER BY num_papers DESC;
 ```

-Q. What are the average review scores for each paper?
+### Q. How to calculate average review score per paper?

 **8. AVG, COUNT, GROUP BY Command**

+Explanation:
+Using the AVG() aggregate function and grouping by paper, we can find each paper’s mean score and total review count.

 ```sql
 SELECT p.title, AVG(r.score) AS avg_score, COUNT(r.review_id) AS num_reviews